dori-dev/sudoku-solver/README.md

 # Sudoku Solver

-sudoku solver with recursive functions in pure python!
+Sudoku solver with recursive functions in pure python!

 #